KimSangYeon-DGU/Fire_Alarm_CCTV/README.md

 # 🔥 2018 OSS Fire Alarm CCTV 🔥
 - This is a repository for 2018 OSS Grand Developers Challenge (2018/09/01 ~ 2018/10/1)

-# What functionality has the CCTV?
+# Features
 - It detects the fire situation and inform users of that.
-It shows the fire picture users so the user exactly can check it.
-It plans to use an artificial intelligence and an image processing methods.
+- It shows the fire picture users so the user exactly can check it.
+- It plans to use an artificial intelligence and an image processing methods.

 # Overall Architecture
 <p align="center">